dpaniukov/dpaniukov.github.io/_posts/2016-10-24-errors-in-Medin-Schaffer-1978.md

 ---

-Here we will simulate experiments on [Context Theory of Classification Learning](http://groups.psych.northwestern.edu/medin/documents/MedinSchaffer1978PsychRev.pdf) (Medin & Schaffer, 1978).
+Today we will simulate experiments on [Context Theory of Classification Learning](http://groups.psych.northwestern.edu/medin/documents/MedinSchaffer1978PsychRev.pdf) (Medin & Schaffer, 1978).
 **Important differences of simulated and published results will be shown**
 Dr. Medin kindly confirmed the typos in the paper and asked to publish them somewhere.